ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 WAW   swift      ovhcloud ~
 ```

-Now that you have a dedicated datastore, you can create some S3 buckets through OVHcloud Control Panel and `ovhai` CLI.
+Now that you have a dedicated datastore, you can create some S3 buckets via the OVHcloud Control Panel and `ovhai` CLI.

-### Create an S3 bucket
+### Creating an S3 bucket

-You have two ways to [create a new S3 bucket](/pages/cloud/storage/object_storage/s3_create_bucket).
+There are two methods to [create a new S3 bucket](/pages/cloud/storage/object_storage/s3_create_bucket).
 The first one is to use the UI.

 #### Using the Control Panel

-To create an **Object Storage bucket**, first log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager\&from=https://www.ovh.co.uk/\&ovhSubsidiary=GB) and open your `Public Cloud` project.
-Click on `Object Storage` in the side bar and then on the `My containers` tab.
-Now, click the `Create an object container` button.
+To create an **Object Storage bucket**, first log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open your `Public Cloud`{.action} project.
+Click on `Object Storage`{.action} in the side bar and then on the `My containers`{.action} tab.
+Now, click the `Create an object container`{.action} button.

 First, select the solution you need.